No products in the cart.

 Silica and Abiotic Stressors

-The key to reducing abiotic stressors is to make sure your plant is as healthy as possible and has the correct foundation for success.
+The key to reducing abiotic stressors is to make sure your plant has the nutrients required for resilience against abiotic stressors.
 You can do this by using plant-available silica (PAS) that is translocated to the plant’s cell wall through the roots of the plant.
 This silicon improves the structural integrity of the cells, allowing your plant to better defend against abiotic plant stressors like:

 - Drought (water stress)

 - Mineral toxicity